When you are looking for a hearty, plant-based soup, this spicy red lentil soup is for you!

 Instructions for Spicy Red Lentil Soup:

 - Heat 2 tablespoons vegatable oil in a 7-quart pot.
 Toss in onions and cook until just starting to brown.
-Add poblano and jalapeno.
-Cook for 1 minute.2 tblsp vegatable oil, 1 Large sweet onion diced small, 1 jalapeno pepper seeded and diced, 1 poblano pepper seeded and diced
+Add red pepper and jalapeno.
+Cook for 1 minute.2 Tablespoons vegatable oil, 1 Large sweet onion diced small, 2 jalapeno peppers, 1 red bell pepper

 - Add in garlic and cook for 30 seconds.
-Add in tomato paste, better than bouillon, and cook for 30 seconds.5 cloves garlic shredded, 3 tablespoons tomato paste, 1 teaspoon Better than Bouillon vegetable stock, 1 teaspoon Better than Bouillon garlic stock
+Add in tomato paste, better than bouillon, and cook for 30 seconds.5 cloves garlic, 3 Tablespoons tomato paste, 1 teaspoon Better than Bouillon vegetable stock, 1 teaspoon Better than Bouillon garlic stock

 - Pour in white wine and simmer for 2 minutes.½ cup white wine

 - Add in lentils, rice, ancho powder, paprika, cumin and water.
-Bring to a simmer, cover and cook for 25 minutes.2 cups uncooked red lentils, ½ cup uncooked rice, 1 tbls ancho chili powder, 2 tablespoons paprika, 1 tablespoons cumin, 9 cups water
+Bring to a simmer, cover and cook for 25 minutes.2 cups red lentils, ½ cup rice, 1 Tablespoons ancho chili powder, 2 Tablespoons paprika, 1 Tablespoons cumin, 9 cups water

 - Heat the olive oil in a pan it starts to smoke.
 Remove from heat and add aleppo pepper.
 Swirl the pan or stir with a wooden spoon.
-Oil will turn a slight reddish color.
-Remove oil from the pan and allow to cool.4 tablespoons extra virgin olive oil, 2 tablespoons Aleppo pepper
+Oil will turn a dark redish, or even black color.
+Remove oil from the pan and allow to cool.4 Tablespoons extra virgin olive oil, 2 Tablespoons Aleppo pepper

 - Serve soup in a bowl and drizzle with the pepper oil.